Timon of Athens: Sources

-Shakespeare, in writing the play, probably drew upon the twenty-eighth novella of William Painter's Palace of Pleasure, the thirty-eighth novella of which was the main source for his All's Well That Ends Well.
-He also drew upon Plutarch's Lives, and perhaps Lucian's Dialogues (Note: Probably in Erasmus' Latin translation of 1528.) and a lost comedy on the subject of Timon, allusions to which survive from 1584.
-The historical figure of Timon of Athens was already mentioned in Aristophanes' Lysistrata; by Plato Comicus; in Cicero's De Amicitia; in Strabo's Geographica; in Lucian's Timon the Misanthrope; and in Plutarch's Parallel Lives (namely the Antony and the Alcibiades.).
+Shakespeare, in writing the play, probably drew upon the 28th novella of William Painter's Palace of Pleasure, the 38th novella of which was the main source for his All's Well That Ends Well.
+He also drew upon Plutarch's Lives, and perhaps Lucian's Dialogues (Note: Probably in Erasmus's Latin translation of 1528.) and a lost comedy on the subject of Timon, allusions to which survive from 1584.
+The historical figure of Timon of Athens was already mentioned in Aristophanes's Lysistrata; by Plato Comicus; in Cicero's De Amicitia; in Strabo's Geographica; in Lucian's Timon the Misanthrope; and in Plutarch's Parallel Lives (namely the Antony and the Alcibiades).